qw-in/llmo-world/README.md

 copilot `#fetch` seem to be able to see content in `<script>` or `<style>` tags.
 The test cases are not in `main` yet but it is also very likely they don't executre JavaScript.
 Oh, and Copilot (web) seems to be unable to fetch live URLs.
-Intead relying on Bings existing cached version
+Instead relying on Bings existing cached version

 ## Using the CLI